sdylewski/Stealthchanger/docs/Shuttle.md

 You can use a piece of paper per side to make sure they both have the same pressure.
 Big thank you to `ButtSlark` on Discord for this technique.

+Not having a good preload is one of the reasons your input shaper graphs might look bad.
+Even if there is no more wiggle by hand, making small adjustments in the preload screws often improves input shaper graphs considerably.

 ## Tips and Tricks